AmyAme1ia/UoM_XMLParser/README.md

 See separate licencing documentation.

 ## Parser naming
-FoxyParser was named following original testing on gene _FOXP3_
+FoxyParser was named following original development and testing on gene _FOXP3_